remichartier/003_LinuxIssuesAndTricks/20220112_2251_Ubuntu20_04LTSRunSudoHibernateCommandWithoutPassword.md

 ```
 - Add the following line :
 `<username> ALL= NOPASSWD: /usr/sbin/hibernate`
+- Note, I wonder if we should remove the spaces ?
+`<username> ALL=NOPASSWD:/usr/sbin/hibernate`

 ```
 CTRL + O for saving
 CTRL + X for quitting
 ```
-And then next time I do a `sudo hibernate`, system will start hibernation process without asking for a password.
+And then next time I do a `sudo hibernate` (or `hibernate`, system will start hibernation process without asking for a password.

-## 2nd solution which worked for me
+## 2nd solution but not sure it worked for me
 - Solution found in : https://giuseppe998e.medium.com/how-to-directly-reboot-from-linux-to-windows-e6f7d7c1a3fe

 Replacing *USER* with your username and *PATH* with the path getted using `which hibernate`